Axellewing/RPSLS/README.md

 # How this website works

-Players will choose between the available game modes and enter into a battle with the computer where they have 5 options to chose from: Rock, Paper, Scissors, Lizard and Spock.
-Each battle consist of 5 rouns, and each round the player will select one of the options and see if they have won the round or lost against the computer.
+Players will choose between the 4 available game modes or the easter egg game mode and enter into a battle with the computer where they have
+5 options to chose from: Rock, Paper, Scissors, Lizard and Spock.
+Each battle consist of 5 rouns, and each round the player will select one of the 5 options to see if they have won the round or lost against the computer.
+The player and the computers scores will be visible throughout the game period.

 After the 5 rounds, the battle will end and the player will be taken to the end screen where they will see who won and will be able to see their final result along with the final result of the computer.
+If the user wants to play again they can click the "Play again" button which resets the game and sends the user back to the Home page.

 # Game Rules